 Date of Birth - 25 December 1974

-Marcus played in 76 test matches for England, scoring a glorious first innings 219 vs. South Africa in 2003 at the Oval.
+He played in 76 test matches for England, scoring a glorious first innings 219 vs. South Africa in 2003 at the Oval.
 In his six-year test career he scored more than 5800 runs (AVG 43.79) and hit 14 centuries.
-During his stint with England Marcus stepped forward to captain the team in two test and ten ODIs.
+During his England career Marcus stepped forward to captain the team in two test and ten ODIs.

 Marcus was not just a destructive opener at test level, his ODI record at international level stands up to scrutiny.
 In 123 ODIs he struck over 4000 runs (AVG 37.37) at a Strike Rate of 85.21.